timriffe/covid_age/README.md

-# covid_age
-COVID-19 cases and deaths by age and sex
+# COVID-19 cases and deaths by age and sex

 What shall we name this database?